Vigilante says he heard criminal police shout 'here is Bolsonaro' shortly before shooting PT treasurer, in Paraná | West and Southwest

 “She reported that she continued her patrol on the street and then saw this vehicle leaving the place abruptly, which was strange.
 She said that after a while she saw the same vehicle approaching at high speed, and she had to throw her motorcycle to the side. side, as he realized that the car driver would not stop,” the report says.

-Daniele also informed that the driver quickly entered the association with the car and that he could hear him saying “here and Bolsonaro” again, in addition to profanity.
+Daniele also informed that the driver, upon returning, quickly entered the association with the car and that he could hear him saying “here and Bolsonaro” again, in addition to profanity.

 “She said that, soon after, she began to hear several gunshots.
 She stated that the driver of the vehicle was coming towards the deponent and that if she had not thrown the motorcycle to the side, he would have hit her”, according to document.